-- Guidelines for the overall length of vestibular rehabilitation: - \circ Therapy one time per week for 2 6 weeks for unilateral hypofunction. - \circ Therapy one time per week for 8 12 weeks for bilateral hypofunction. - Vestibular rehabilitation is stopped when: - o Main goals are met or symptoms resolve - o When symptoms no longer improve or worsen for prolonged time - o If problems (co-morbidities), other than due to the inner ear, prevent participation - Prescribed home exercises are not regularly performed (nonadherence) - o Patient chooses to discontinue a Special Interest Group of a component of
+- Guidelines for the overall length of vestibular rehabilitation: - Therapy for 4 6 weeks for unilateral hypofunction. - Therapy for 8 9 weeks for bilateral hypofunction. - Vestibular rehabilitation is stopped when: - o Main goals are met or symptoms resolve - o When symptoms no longer improve or worsen for prolonged time - o If problems (co-morbidities), other than due to the inner ear, prevent participation - Prescribed home exercises are not regularly performed (nonadherence) - o Patient chooses to discontinue a Special Interest Group of a component of